 The EGSA Handbook is your peer-compiled guide to all the wisdom of the EGSA.
 Below, you’ll find helpful links to the forms and spreadsheets that it references arranged roughly in the order in which you will need them during your years in the English Graduate Program.
-If you need additional guidance, contact our peer adviser, Sara Dye.
+If you need additional guidance, contact the Peer Advisor.

 Degree Requirements and Spreadsheets